fruit-php/routekit/README.md

 RouteKit store routing rules in tree structure, so the matching speed will not be affected by how many rules you have.
 In other words, the matching process has constant time complexity.

-More further, in generated custom router class, we use a Finite State Machine to do the matching process, eliminates all possible function calls.
+More further, in generated router, we use a Finite State Machine to do the matching process, eliminates all possible function calls.
 Function calls are much slower comparing to opcode actions (`if`, `switch`, assignments, arithmatic operations, etc.) and hashtable manuplating.
 In practice, the FSM approach can run more than 20x faster comparing to array implementations.

 ### Static call

 Most of router implementations splits the dispatching work into two pieces: matching with rules to grab correct handler, and execute it with cufa; And cufa is notorious for its **great** performance.

-By generating custom router class, we generate codes according to the information you provided in routing rules.
+By generating custom router, we generate codes according to the information you provided in routing rules.
 No more cufa, no more reflection, so no more performance penalty.

 Since codes are mostly generated using `var_export`, some cases are not supported: